Carl Weese Photographer

 I was born in 1949 and grew up in Roseland, New Jersey, about twenty miles west of New York City.
 My father was a machinist, cabinetmaker, and a skilled amateur photographer.
 My mother was a commercial illustrator.
 By the time I was ten or eleven I was making pictures with my father's Speed Graphic and developing and printing in his darkroom in our basement.
 In my third year of college I received a scholarship for a year of study abroad with the International Honors Program.
 Study centered on anthropology, sociology, and comparative religions, with emphasis on Utopian social movements and communities.
-I worked throughout the year on a text and photographs study of ritual practices.
+I worked throughout the year on a text and photographic study of ritual practices.
 In 1972 I began writing and photographing freelance articles for Today, the Sunday magazine of the Philadelphia Inquirer.
 In 1975 I relocated, with the painter Bettina Skor, to rural Connecticut, and centered my professional contacts on the NYC market.
 Corporate assignments for Litton Industries, IBM, General Electric, Uniroyal added to my editorial assignments.
 Much of my time was spent on self-assigned documentary projects centered on rural and small town life.

 About this time I began to work with magazines in the "Shelter" and "How-To" fields where I'd do about half of my professional work for the next twenty years.
 I worked with Popular Mechanics, House Beautiful, Mechanix Illustrated (Home Mechanix), Family Handyman, Practical Homeowner, and others.
 I liked these assignments because of the incredible variety of problem-solving tasks they presented.
 In a few days work I might need to do large format architectural photographs of building projects, how-to sequences in construction situations, portraits of workers, designers, or homeowners, still life studies of tools or other products, all shot on location under tight publication deadlines.
 It was a wonderful way to develop a broad range of photographic specialties and much of it could be applied to the corporate/industrial assignments I was also accepting.
 My personal work returned to large format, first 4x5 and then 8x10.
 Subjects included the Connecticut rural landscape and industrial landscape.

 landscapes done in color with digital capture equipment.
-There's now a second, more or less daily, blog, WPII: Pictures in Public.
-This concentrates on pictures of people involved in public activities ranging from holiday celebrations to gallery openings, to political action.
+Another blog, not currently active, has a large archive dealing with pictures of people involved in public activities ranging from holiday celebrations to gallery openings, to political action.

-Carl Weese, Woodbury, CT, December, 2009
+Carl Weese, Woodbury, CT, September, 2013